-As entrepreneurs and business owners, your success is calibrated as return on investment by your investors and clients.
+Often, our success is calibrated as a return on investment by our investors, clients, and other people.
 Your pathetic feelings of happiness are none of their concern.

 Which is fine, for a while.
 But if your life fundamentally sucks, it’s going to continue to suck no matter how successful you are.
 Here are 5 reasons success will not make you a happy person—and how you can change your mindset:

 1. It Takes More Than Money To Motivate You To Do Good Work